 Guidelines for Authors

-The American Numismatic Society welcomes book proposals and articles for the American Journal of Numismatics and ANS Magazine.
-Please review the guidelines (revised for 2015) prior to submitting your work.
+The American Numismatic Society welcomes book proposals as well as articles for the American Journal of Numismatics and the Journal of Early American Numismatics.
+Please review the author guidelines (revised for 2020) prior to submitting your work (see below).
 If you have any questions, email the Director of Publications, Andrew Reinhard.

 Manuscripts submitted for publication, whether articles or books, are subject to outside peer review, and are often accepted only on condition of revisions by the author, subject to further review after revision.
 Authors are not remunerated for their books or articles.